-§11.4 Tax Credit Request and Award Limits
+§11.4.
+Tax Credit Request and Award Limits.

-- (a) Credit Amount (Competitive HTC Only). (\$2306.6711(b)) The Board may not award or allocate to an Applicant, Developer, Affiliate, or Guarantor (unless the Guarantor is also the General Contractor or provides the guaranty only during the construction period, and is not a Principal of the Applicant, Developer or Affiliate of the Development Owner) Housing Tax Credits in an aggregate amount greater than \$3 million in a single Application Round.
+(a) Credit Amount (Competitive HTC Only). (§2306.6711(b)) The Board may not award or allocate to an Applicant, Developer, Affiliate, or Guarantor (unless the Guarantor is also the General Contractor or provides the guaranty only during the construction period, and is not a Principal of the Applicant, Developer or Affiliate of the Development Owner) Housing Tax Credits in an aggregate amount greater than \$3 million in a single Application Round.
 Prior to July 15 posting the agenda for the last Board meeting in June, an Applicant that has Applications pending for more than \$3 million in credit may notify staff in writing or by email of the Application(s) they will not pursue in order to bring their request within the \$3 million cap.
 Any other Applications they do not wish to pursue will remain on the waiting list if not otherwise terminated.
-If the Applicant has not made this self-selection by this date, staff will assign first priority to an Application that will enable the Department to comply with the state and federal non-profit set-asides, and second priority to the highest scoring Application, including consideration of tie-breakers if there are tied scores.
-The Application(s) that does not meet Department criteria will not be considered a priority Application and will not be reviewed unless the Applicant withdraws a priority Application.
+If the Applicant has not made this self-selection by this date, staff will assign-first priority to anselect the Application(s) that will enable the Department to comply with the state and federal nonprofit set-asides, and second to will then select the highest scoring Application, including consideration of tie-breakers if there are tied scores.
+The Application(s) that does not meet Department criteria will not be considered a priority Application and will not be reviewed unless the Applicant withdraws an priority_Application_that is eligible for an award and has been reviewed.
 All entities that are under common Control are Affiliates.
-For purposes of determining the \$3 million limitation, a Person is not deemed to be an Applicant, Developer, Affiliate, or Guarantor solely because it: - (1) raises Raises or provides equity; - (2) provides Provides "qualified commercial financing;" - (3) Is a Qualified Nonprofit Organization or other not-for-profit entity that is providing solely loan funds, grant funds or social services; or - (4) receives Receives fees as a consultant or advisor that do not exceed \$200,000.
+For purposes of determining the \$3 million limitation, a Person is not deemed to be an Applicant, Developer, Affiliate, or Guarantor solely because it:

+- (1) raisesRaises or provides equity; - (2) provides Provides "qualified commercial financing;";